To Have More Than You’ve Got, Become More Than You Are!

 Reprinted from www.success.com

-I would further add that, personal development must be a continuous process throughout the lifetime of an individual.
+I would further add that, personal development must be a continuous process throughout your lifetime.
 It is very much like eating food or drinking water.
 It is what keeps the individual alive.
 As soon as you stop the process for living, that is when you start the process for dying.

 I have come across many individuals who have stagnated in their personal development.
 They’re like the walking dead.
 They’re already dead. . .they just haven’t been buried yet!